whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2024-fall/03-video-motion-tracking/03-05-which-reality-video-ideation-assignment.md

 ## Overview

-Reviewthe artists and videos on the [green screen video art](./03-01-green-screen-video-art.md) page.
+Review the artists and videos on the [green screen video art](./03-01-green-screen-video-art.md) page.
 Watch the videos, visit the artists' websites, go down algorithmic rabbit holes on YouTube and Vimeo.
 Make notes about what you find interesting and why.
 Also, take a second look the artists and videos on the [Abstract Video](../02-video-selection-tools-and-effects/02-09-abstract-video.md) page in the previous module.

 Review the criteria for the [Which Reality Video Assignment](./03-07-which-reality-green-screen-video-assignment.md).
 Use your video research as the basis for developing your own ideas and ideation about future abstract video creations a created reality video that uses abstract video, motion tracking and green screens.

+It can be helpful to draw [storyboards](../../../../video/storyboards.md) to make ideas and [ideation sketches](../../../../drawing/ideation-sketches.md) about the [Which Reality Video Assignment](./03-07-which-reality-green-screen-video-assignment.md).

 ## Grading Rubric